spectrocloud/librarium/docs/docs-content/clusters/data-center/openstack.md

 ## Installing Private Cloud Gateway - OpenStack

 Use the following steps to install a PCG cluster in your OpenStack environment.
-The [Palette CLI](../../palette-cli/palette-cli.md) will faciliate the deployment of a PCG cluster.
+The [Palette CLI](../../palette-cli/palette-cli.md) will facilitate the deployment of a PCG cluster.

 :::caution